cutechybyke/monty/README.md

- this is for this tasks and all the tasks in it.
+ this is for this tasks and all the tasks in its project